Fisher Body: Sale

-Fisher Body's contribution to the war effort in WWI and WWII included the production of airplanes and tanks.
-Alfred J. Fisher was Aircraft Director for Fisher Body.
-Fisher Body developed the unsuccessful Fisher P-75 Eagle heavy fighter.

 Fisher family

 On August 14, 1944, the Fisher brothers resigned from General Motors to devote their time to other interests, including the Fisher Building on West Grand Boulevard in Detroit.
 The brothers also mounted a bid to take over Hudson Motors, but their tender offer fell short of its market value and the effort was rejected by stockholders.

+A firm unrelated to Fisher Body, Fisher & Company, was founded in 1947 by members of the Fisher family, and continues to use the name, with such divisions as Fisher Dynamics.

 On January 19, 1972, the last of the Fisher brothers died.
 The seven brothers donated millions of dollars to schools, churches, and other charitable causes and were active in directing those endeavors.

 The Fisher family has continued on in the automotive industry with Fisher Corporation (metal stamping), General Safety (seat belts), and Fisher Dynamics (seat mechanisms & structures), in the U.S., Mexico, China, and India.

 On July 22, 2008, Fisher Coachworks, LLC was launched with Gregory W. Fisher, grandson of Alfred J. Fisher, as CEO.
 The new company was developing a prototype of the GTB-40, a hybrid-electric 40' transit bus developed by Autokinetics of Rochester Hills, Michigan, that uses Nitronic, a stainless steel alloy developed by AK Steel that allows the bus to be half the nominal weight of a standard transit bus and achieve twice the fuel economy.

 As of 2010, Fisher Coachworks, LLC went out of business after two years, producing only a single prototype bus.
 On March 3, 2011, the Michigan Economic Development Corporation received a check for $29,000 for all of Fisher CoachWorks’ remaining assets.

 Alfred J. Fisher Jr., an automotive safety pioneer and son of Fisher Body's Alfred J. Fisher Sr., died June 19, 2012.